-You only need a few ingredients and less than 30 minutes to make these delicious Vegetarian Fajitas.
-Vegetarian, vegan friendly, and even an option for oil free, these Vegetable Fajitas are still hearty while being an incredibly healthy meal!
+You only need a few ingredients and less than 30 minutes to make delicious, flavorful Vegetarian Fajitas.

-One of my favorite plant based meals to make is vegetarian fajitas.
+One of my favorite plant-based dinner recipes is vegetarian fajitas.

 - Peppers: Use any large, ripe peppers you like.
 I love a mixture of red and yellow bell peppers, but green and orange peppers are also great options.